eandersons/energi-docker-compose/nodemon/ReadMe.md

 ### Environment variables

-`.env` contains environment variables that are used to set up Energi Core Node Monitor in a non-interactive mode (`INTERACTIVE_SETUP=n`).
-All of them are optional and almost all of them are used only in the configuration run.
+`.env` contains environment variables that are used to set up Energi Core Node Monitor in a non-interactive mode (`INTERACTIVE_SETUP` has a positive boolean-like value).
+All of them are optional and most of them are used only in the configuration run.

+#### Boolean-like values

+The following values are considered as positive boolean values (`true`, case insensitive):

+- `y`;
+- `yes`;
+- `true`;
+- `1`.

+Anything else (including empty value or omitted variable) is considered as `false`.

+#### Environment variables explained

-- `DISCORD_WEBHOOK_CHANGE`: when `INTERACTIVE_SETUP=n`, value `y`  indicates
-  that the existing Discord webhooks should be replaced with the value of the following environment variables if the Energi Core Node Monitor has already been set up:
+- `DISCORD_WEBHOOK_CHANGE`: for non-interactive setup a positive boolean-like value indicates that the existing Discord webhooks should be replaced with the value of the following environment variables if the Energi Core Node Monitor has already been set up:

   - `DISCORD_WEBHOOK_ERROR`;
   - `DISCORD_WEBHOOK_INFORMATION`;